greenbone/pontos/README.md

 > these tools are provided by your distribution, you may need to explicitly use
 > the Python 3 version of the tool, e.g. **`pip3`**.

-You can install the latest stable release of **pontos-version** from the Python Package Index (pypi) using [pip]
+You can install the latest stable release of **pontos** from the Python Package Index (pypi) using [pip]

-    pip install --user pontos-version
+    pip install --user pontos

 ### Install using poetry

-Because **pontos-version** is a Python library you most likely need a tool to handle Python package dependencies and Python environments.
+Because **pontos** is a Python library you most likely need a tool to handle Python package dependencies and Python environments.
 Therefore we strongly recommend using [pipenv] or [poetry].

-You can install the latest stable release of **pontos-version** and add it as a dependency for your current project using [poetry]
+You can install the latest stable release of **pontos** and add it as a dependency for your current project using [poetry]

-    poetry add pontos-version
+    poetry add pontos

 For installation via pipenv please take a look at their [documentation][pipenv].

 ## Development

-**pontos-version** uses [poetry] for its own dependency management and build process.
+**pontos** uses [poetry] for its own dependency management and build process.

 First install poetry via pip